nelkemboi/dsc-phase-3-project-v2-3/README.md

 ![awesome5](images/Auc%20curve.png)

+ patters.
+## Conclusion
+- Decesion tree classifier is the best model to be used by Seriatel company
-From this analysis Seriatel company will be able to:
+- From this analysis Seriatel company will be able to:
 1. Make accurate customer churn prediction.
 2. Cost savings by developing customer retention strategies.
 3. Ensure that there is customer retention.
-4. Develop business strategy and decision making since they will get customer insights and behavior patters.
+4. Develop business strategy and decision making since they will get customer insights and behavior